indigo-dc/synergy-doc/doc/admin.md

 Grant proper access to the glance database:

 ```
-GRANT ALL PRIVILEGES ON synergy._ TO 'synergy'@'localhost' \
+GRANT ALL PRIVILEGES ON
+._ TO 'synergy'@'localhost' \
 IDENTIFIED BY 'SYNERGY_DBPASS';
 GRANT ALL PRIVILEGES ON synergy._ TO 'synergy'@'%' \
 IDENTIFIED BY 'SYNERGY_DBPASS';